-The maximum monthly earnings for contribution calculation purposes are 70,000 ouguiyas.
+The maximum monthly earnings used to calculate contributions are 70,000 ouguiyas.

-Contributions are paid monthly by employers with 20 or more employees or quarterly by employers with 1 to 19 employees.
+Employers with 20 or more employees pay contributions monthly; employers with one to 19 employees pay quarterly.

 The employer contributions finance medical benefits only.
-Cash maternity benefits are financed under Family Allowances, below.
+Cash maternity benefits are financed under Family Allowances.